Among the given ranges, option (c) Satpura and Vindhya ranges come under Black mountains.

-- The Vindhyan Range, that lies more or less parallel to the Narmada Valley.
+- The Vindhyan Range lies more or less parallel to the Narmada Valley.

-- It is in the east-west direction from Jobat in the state of Gujarat to Sasaram in the state of Bihar over a distance 1,200 km.
+- It is in the east-west direction from Jobat in Gujarat to Sasaram in the state of Bihar over a distance of 1,200 km.

 - The approximate elevation of the Vindhyan Range is around 300 to 650 m.

-- Vindhya Range comprises of horizontally bedded sedimentary rocks of ancient age.
+- Vindhya Range comprises horizontally bedded sedimentary rocks of ancient age.

-- Bharner and Kaimur hills are the continuation of Vindhya ranges in the eastward direction.
+- Bharner and Kaimur hills are the continuations of Vindhya ranges in the eastward direction.

-- The Narmada valley consists of rivers Chambal, Betwa and Ken that rise within 30 km of valley
+- The Narmada valley consists of rivers Chambal, Betwa and Ken that rise within 30 km of the valley.

-- Satpura range comprises of a series of seven mountains.
-The word Sat means seven and pura means mountains
+- Satpura range comprises a series of seven mountains.
+The word Sat means seven, and Pura means mountains.

-- The stretch of the range is about distance 900 km.
+- The stretch of the range is about a distance of 900 km.